 shot (sometimes they put an anesthetic cream on the skin first to numb the area).

-If you hate the idea of
+If you hate the idea of a shot,

-getting multiple shots, so you're better off feeling only one!
+shots, so you're better off feeling only one!

 If you get stitches, you'll probably need to go back to the doctor in 5 to 10 days